A weekend at The Slate

-- We love their fact that The Slate is so close to the airport for a relaxing escape but some might find it a little too far from the action.
+- We love the fact that The Slate is very close to the airport for a relaxing escape, but some might find it a little too far from the action.

 - It is so vast it can be confusing, especially with the overall dim lighting.
 I lost my way several times while trying to retrieve my room (on the first day I didn’t know there was 3 pools so I keep walking in circles)